treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

 The simple answer is that you just need to practice.
 But here are some tips to make the process more efficient:

-- Don't look at a reference of the layout.
+- Don't look at a reference of the layout and use blank keycaps.

   Being forced to remember is painful but recall helps you learn faster.

-- Use blank keycaps.

 - Practice in small bursts.